edgexfoundry/edgex-docs/docs_src/design/adr/0026-Common Configuration.md

 - go-mod-bootstrap
     - All service configuration bootstrapping is handled in this module
 - All services which consume go-mod-bootstrap
-    - The configuration TOML files will be updated to remove all common  settings
+    - The configuration files will be updated to remove all common  settings
     - This leaves only the private settings and overrides of certain common settings (See examples above)
 - New service which provides the common configuration
-    - Contains new configuration TOML which contains all the common settings (See example above)
+    - Contains new configuration file which contains all the common settings (See example above)
     - No environment overrides will be applied to the common settings
     - This service is responsible for
       - Pushing the common settings into the Configuration Provider during first start-up